8BitRain/Payper/README.md

 - [X] Pass numNotifications to menu in sidebar and render preview indicator next to notifications lightbulb
 - [X] Apply fade animation to inner content during create account onboarding, not entire view
 - [X] Style 'Continue with Facebook' button
+- [X] Increase padding on "Continue without Facebook" text (difficult to press rn)
 - [ ] Fix loading for IAV
-- [ ] Increase padding on "Continue without Facebook" text (difficult to press rn)
 - [ ] Revamp loading screens
 - [ ] Get rid of ugly refresh on notifications indicator
 - [ ] Find a sleeker, more modern icon set
+- [ ] Fix issue where single ArrowNav's are slightly off-center

 ### Architecture
 **Refactor the following to fit new Firebase/Redux model:**